The 10 best books to read in your book club in 2023

 - What is it about?
 An unshowy, intimate novel-cross-fictional memoir about a successful writer and her relationship with her ex-husband and father of her daughters.

 - Choose it to discuss: How your relationships have shaped your life, human imperfections, love, and loss.

 - Books like Oh William!: My Name is Lucy Barton by Elizabeth Strout, These Precious Days by Ann Patchett

 In Oh William! the Pulitzer Prize-winning, Booker-longlisted bestseller offers an open-hearted and fearlessly honest novel about love, loss, family secrets, and oh-so-common human imperfections.

 Now in her 60s and settled into a successful writing career, Strout’s heroine Lucy Barton returns to explore her tender and complex relationship with her first husband, William.

-- Choose it to discuss: faith, survival, and the human urge to explore.
+- Choose it to discuss: Gender, sustainability, and the future of our planet.

 - What is it about?
 A genre-bending book where nothing is quite what it seems.

 - Choose it to discuss: What on earth happened in this book.

 - Books like Piranesi: Jonathan Strange & Mr Norrell by Susanna Clark, Night Circus by Erin Morgenstern, Uprooted by Naomi Novik

 The winner of The Women’s Prize for Fiction 2021, Piranesi is a hypnotic story of a man in a house with infinite rooms, endless corridors, and waves that thunder up staircases.